knurling-rs/knurling-session-20q4/src/sessions/user_input.md

 This section focusses on getting the buttons to work, so you can interact with the hardware!

 The buttons on the board are numbered pins, just like the on-board leds.
-Their pins are p0.11, p0.12, p0.24 and p0.25.
+Their pins are `p0.11`, `p0.12`, `p0.24` and `p0.25`.

-✅ Bring the `gpio` module with `p0` parts into scope and add a line to `fn main()` that gives you access to the p0 pins.
+✅ Bring the `gpio` module with `p0` parts into scope and add a line to `fn main()` that gives you access to the `p0` pins.

 ✅ Build a type and a static method for the buttons.
-This static method will take pins of any configuration and turn them into a pull up input.
+This static method will take pins of any configuration and turn them into a [pull-up input](../glossary.html#pull-up-input).

 ```rust
 pub struct Button(Pin<Input<PullUp>>);